keithpitt/DKFile/Readme.markdown

 `DKFile` is a wrapper around NSFileManager that provides an easier syntax for working with files.

-It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com)
+It is used in the apps written by [Mostly Disco](http://www.mostlydisco.com) and [The Frontier Group](http://www.thefrontiergroup.com.au)

 ## Installation